Primarily United States, though some international resources are included.

-Covers essential areas related to peace research, including conflict resolution, international affairs, peace psychology, Genocide, human rights, international law, refugees voluntary and nongovernmental organizations, armed conficts, civil wars, territorial disputes, terrorism, counterterrorism, democratisation, migration, arms control, peackeeping, peacebuilding, humanitarian aid, cultural relations, race relations, interpersonal violence, ethnic relations, race relations, and other areas of key relevance to the discipline.
-App information
+Covers essential areas related to peace research, including conflict resolution, international affairs, peace psychology, Genocide, human rights, international law, refugees voluntary and nongovernmental organizations, armed conflicts, civil wars, territorial disputes, terrorism, counter-terrorism, democratization, migration, arms control, peacekeeping, peacebuilding, humanitarian aid, cultural relations, race relations, interpersonal violence, ethnic relations, race relations, and other areas of key relevance to the discipline.

 Find articles from newspapers and magazines as well as scholarly journals.

 Searches multiple ProQuest products, indexing 5,000+ magazines, journals, and newspapers.
 It contains Full text (word file with no photos or tables) or images (looks like real paper publication) to over 2,000 journals, and Full text to 150+ newspapers.
 Keywords: news, new york times,current events, contemporary issues, hot topics, english 15,cas100.

 Find dissertations, theses, and conference papers in addition to articles from scholarly journals in the social sciences.